Shaurya0108/The-Virtual-T-AI/README.md

-# CSProject
+# T.AI.
-Virtual TA for Students to use for their course/classes
+Teacher Assistant built using Artificial Intelligence for Students to use for their course/classes

 ## Web_client